 2. Be aware of the highly tested Secured Transactions issues

-The Examiners tend to test several of the same issues repeatedly in Secured Transactions MEE questions.
+The examiners tend to test several of the same issues in Secured Transactions MEE questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

 Some of the highly tested Secured Transactions Multistate Essay Exam issues include:

 Application of Article 9

 Article 9 applies to the following transactions (even if the parties do not realize that they are entering into a secured transaction!):

 Be aware of the distinctions between the four types of goods.
 Goods can be classified into the following categories:

 - Consumer goods: goods bought primarily for personal, family, or household purposes.

 - Inventory: Goods other than farm products that are for sale or lease or to be furnished under a contract.
 Examples include inventory at a store, raw materials, work in process, or materials used or consumed in a business (this type of good is highly tested on the MEE).

 - Farm products: goods such as crops, livestock, and supplies used or produced in a farming operation (this type of good has never been tested on the MEE).

 - Equipment: goods other than consumer goods, inventory, or farm products).